*Article updated on January 30, 2023

 Another example where BLS may come into play is in scentwork for horses.
 Rachael Draaisma’s innovative work in this area involves setting up environmental enrichment experiences that allow horses to engage curiosity and their senses by tracking scents in relationship with their handler.

 In some parts of scentwork, the handler and the equine end up walking together and may match steps and pace.
-Aside from the deactivating and reprocessing feature of BLS (achieved by the walking), additional advantages of scentwork include developing and experiencing relational attunement, doing something enjoyable for the horse that the human is also enjoying (different from a typical task-oriented focus that may be primarily to benefit the human, where the human may be stressed or under pressure), and awakening the various cranial nerves (sensory stimulation and exploratory orienting) which in turn communicate with the ventral branch of the vagus and support down-regulation in the presence of cues of safety (polyvagal theory).
-For a shut down, depressed, or tune-out horse, being able to re-awaken what was suppressed (aliveness and agency through following attractions in a “togetherness” experience where both are in a ventral vagal state) through scentwork provides another example of renegotiation on a relational level while supporting sustainable physiology to come on board.
+Aside from the deactivating and reprocessing feature of BLS (achieved by the walking), additional advantages of scentwork include developing and experiencing relational attunement, doing something enjoyable for the horse that the human is also enjoying (different from a typical task-oriented focus that may be primarily to benefit the human, where the human may be stressed or under pressure), and awakening the various cranial nerves (sensory stimulation and exploratory orienting) which in turn communicate with the ventral branch of the vagus and support down-regulation in the presence of cues of safety.
+For a shut down, depressed, or tuned-out horse, being able to re-awaken what was suppressed (aliveness and agency by following attractions in a “togetherness” experience where both are in a nervous system state that is supportive of social engagement) through scentwork provides another example of renegotiation on a relational level while supporting sustainable physiology to come on board.

 Note: None of the ideas and suggestions listed above are a substitute for medical attention.
 This article features ideas and methods that show promise but that may not have extensive research support at the present time with equines (even if grounded in mammalian neuroscience, animal studies, or research on humans).
 Any issues involving equines should be assessed by a qualified veterinarian or equine behaviour specialist.
 This article is written for educational and explorational purposes only, to inspire more research and evaluation of the ideas articulated herein in the hopes of advancing the field of equine science and practice.
 Readers who experiment with these ideas do so at their own risk and absolve the author of any liability.
 Any method discussed may not apply in all circumstances or with all equines, as each individual situation and animal is different, and using BLS randomly without clear intentionality around its use, timing, and purpose is not recommended.